pcav/faunalia-website/animove.rst

 AniMove for Sextante
 ...............................................................................

-*Developers*: Fernando Gonzalez, Jorge Arevalo , Francesco Boccacci
+*Developers*: Víctor González, Jorge Arevalo , Francesco Boccacci

 It implements kernel analyses and restricted MCP in Pure Python_, without the need to install R and its libraries.